QED-DeveloperPortal/SDLC/docs/context.md

 ## **1. Information Security Assessment (ISA)**

-To modernise the Information Security Assessment (ISA) process within the QED SDLC, organisations must shift from a single, late-stage compliance checkpoint to an embedded, continuous security assurance practice woven into every phase of delivery.
+To modernise the Information Security Assessment (ISA) process within the QED SDLC, the organisation could shift from a single, late-stage compliance checkpoint to an embedded, continuous security assurance practice woven into every phase of delivery.
 The legacy model — conducting a comprehensive ISA only just before production release — often resulted in costly rework, delayed deployments, and reactive risk management.

 Modernisation begins with early triage: a lightweight Privacy Threshold Assessment (PTA) is performed during the Concept stage to determine whether a full ISA is required based on data sensitivity, classification level (e.g., Protected, Sensitive), and processing context.
 This prevents over-engineering for low-risk components while ensuring rigorous scrutiny where needed.